BRIght Futures & Stepping Strong Winners: Where Are They Now?

 A Rice-Sized Drone

-Last year’s BRIght Futures recipient, Wilfred Ngwa, PhD, is also working to promote technological health innovation, which can benefit developing countries.
+Wilfred Ngwa, PhD, who received the BRIght Futures Prize in 2016, is also working to promote technological health innovation, which can benefit developing countries.
 Ngwa’s winning project involves powerful drone technology that combines microscopic nanoparticles with medicine designed to kill cancer cells that have spread to other areas of the body.
 Approximately the size of a grain of rice, the drones amplify local tumor cell kill during radiotherapy with minimal harm to healthy tissue.
 The drones also fight cancer recurrence and operate like a vaccine by training the immune system to kill cancer cells that have spread.

 Winning the prize has also given Ngwa and his project unforeseen international visibility.
 “Because so many people voted from around the world, I’ve been receiving lots of invitations to speak about cancer and my work, which is not only helping to create awareness, but also bringing hope to patients.
 In developing countries, the lack of access to treatment means that a cancer diagnosis is literally a death sentence.
 I am honored to share a hopeful message and inspire young people to join the field.”

-This increased awareness has also facilitated opportunities to establish collaborations, such as Ngwa’s global health conference on April 29-30 .
-The conference will unite researchers from many different countries in working toward bridging gaps in global health by cutting costs and finding cures.
+This increased awareness has also facilitated opportunities to establish collaborations, such as Ngwa’s global health conference on April 29-30, 2016.
+The conference united researchers from many different countries in working toward bridging gaps in global health by cutting costs and finding cures.

 A Paper Microchip